YoshKoz/ArcRaiders-AutoScrapper/README.md

 # Arc Raiders Inventory Auto Scrapper

-Lightweight helper that walks the 4x6 inventory grid and applies Sell/Recycle decisions using only screenshots and OCR.
+Walks through each inventory item and applies Sell/Recycle decisions using only screenshots and OCR.
 It never hooks the game process, memory, or network; everything is screen capture plus simulated mouse input.

 ## How it works
 - Captures the active Arc Raiders window, finds the item infobox, OCRs the title, and looks up the decision from `items/items_actions.json`.